c-smile/sciter-js-sdk/docs/md/Window.md

     * `Window.FRAME_WINDOW` - default window type
     * `Window.DIALOG_WINDOW`

-  * `params.parent` : Window - optional, instance of parent (owner window).
+  * `parent` : Window - optional, instance of parent (owner window).
 When owner will be closed or minimized this window will be closed/minimized too.
-  * `params.caption` : string - optional, window caption (or title).
+  * `caption` : string - optional, window caption (or title).
-  * `params.x` : integer - optional, screen pixels, horizontal position of the window on screen;
+  * `x` : integer - optional, screen pixels, horizontal position of the window on screen;
-  * `params.y` : integer - optional, screen pixels, vertical position of the window from the top of the screen;
+  * `y` : integer - optional, screen pixels, vertical position of the window from the top of the screen;
-  * `params.width` : integer - screen pixels, window width;
+  * `width` : integer - screen pixels, window width;
-  * `params.height` : integer - screen pixels, window height;
+  * `height` : integer - screen pixels, window height;
-  * `params.client` : true | false - if `true` then x,y,w,h are coordinates of desired window client box on the screen;
+  * `client` : true | false - if `true` then x,y,w,h are coordinates of desired window client box on the screen;
-  * `params.alignment` : integer - optional, \[1 to 9\] alignment of the window on monitor, if \[-1 to -9\] and parent is provided then it aligns the window against parent window.
+  * `alignment` : integer - optional, \[1 to 9\] alignment of the window on monitor, if \[-1 to -9\] and parent is provided then it aligns the window against parent window.
 (1 bottom left corner, 2 bottom middle, 3 bottom right corner, 4 middle left, 5 center, 6 middle right, 7 top left corner, 8 top middle, 9 top right corner)
-  * `params.screen` : integer - optional, number of monitor on multi-home systems.
+  * `screen` : integer - optional, number of monitor on multi-home systems.
-  * `params.state` : - optional - window state, is one of:
+  * `state` : - optional - window state, is one of:

     * `Window.WINDOW_SHOWN` - default state
     * `Window.WINDOW_MINIMIZED`